 academic handouts: kids learn the story’s narrative arc, vocabulary, setting, and more

 creative writing: kids write what a character wrote or felt

 ALL our unique ideas and materials are packed into every kit — project and activity directions, models, templates, and prompts; academic printables with keys; takeaway topics for discussion; BookBites and prop ideas, audiovisual and information links, and more.
 We’ve saved you countless hours creating fun, memorable, lesson-packed experiences.
-Check out our gallery for examples of the fun, and visit our store to see all the books we’ve “done!”
+Check out our gallery for examples, and visit our store to see all the books we’ve “done!”

 It’s amazing how much kids learn while they’re “just” having fun.
-(Read how and why they learn this way, below.)
-No wonder kids and teachers love to “LitWit”!
+Scroll down to see why!

 Experience IS comprehension!
 When kids taste, touch, hear, and smell a story, it gets up off the page and becomes more real to them.
 They get it.

 Participating in characters’ experiences, handling interesting items, listening to traditional music, recreating objects, and dining on food from the book are ways of bringing that other world up close.
 It’s really a way of traveling through time!

 When kids experience a story firsthand, it’s easier for them to relate to the characters, and understand the impact of time and place.
 And that helps them see the dynamic, creative impact of their own setting on their own character, too.